 For overnight and expedition courses, all participants will undergo antigen testing on Day 1 and Day 5 of their course.

 All participants will practice enhanced personal hygiene.
 Daily health checks and logs will be kept.

-In the case of a participant exhibiting Covid-19 symptoms while on course, the participant will be isolated from the group and given a molecular/NAAT test.
+In the case of a participant exhibiting COVID-19 symptoms while on course, the participant will be isolated from the group and given a molecular/NAAT test.
 If the test results yield a positive result, the participant will be removed from the course.
 We recommend purchasing Tuition Protection Plan insurance to protect your tuition in case this happens.

-While on course they will be subjected to the same protocols as students.
-HIOBS Base Camps have a 72-hour antigen testing schedule, applicable to all staff members and base site volunteers.
+While on course, they will be subjected to the same protocols as students.
+HIOBS Base Camps have a weekly antigen testing schedule, applicable to all staff members and base site volunteers.